 Whatever your process, enjoy it.
 If you’re not enjoying it, why do it at all?

-Emily Benet’s book The Temp is available now.
+Emily Benet’s latest book, The Hen Party, is available now.